 The online retail market is expanding exponentially, expected to be worth $472.9 Billion by 2016.
 That’s a large pie for your eCommerce business to get a piece of.

-In this article I want to cover what we see as the top five ways to market your online retail business and increase your product sales.
+In this article we’ll cover what we see as the top five ways to market your online retail business and increase your product sales.
 These five tips cover the promotion of your store all the way to increasing transaction value.

 Online Retail Marketing Tip #1: Social Media